From boardroom battles to employment dispute, we represent clients in complex, high-stakes disputes—efficiently, strategically and relentlessly.

 agreements and transactional documents, with legal arguments centred on compliance with Bank Negara Malaysia’s policy documents on Tawarruq and Bai‘ Dayn Bi Al-Sila’.
 The case required in-depth understanding of Islamic finance principles, including the structuring and operationalisation of Shariah-compliant receivables financing and raised key questions regarding contractual certainty, procedural adherence to Shariah governance and the enforceability of Islamic financing instruments in civil courts.
 This matter reflects our firm’s expertise in Islamic finance litigation, particularly in navigating disputes involving regulatory interpretations, contract structuring and financial recovery in the context of Shariah-compliant instruments.
 (Kuala Lumpur Civil Suit No.WA-22M-1012-06/2023) - Represented and acted for a prominent Malaysian businessman and three regional conglomerates in high-value civil proceedings involving the enforcement of both conventional and Islamic financing arrangements.
 The dispute, valued at approximately USD165.4 million, spans across

 Malaysia, Singapore and the Cayman Islands and centres on the validity and enforceability of financing facilities, as well as associated security instruments, including a memorandum of deposit of shares and a personal guarantee.
-(Kuala Lumpur Civil Suit No. WA-22M-70-03/2022)
+(Kuala Lumpur Civil Suit No. WA-22M-70-03/2022) - Represented and acted for the Client, a customer for the recovery of an Islamic factoring facility valued at approximately RM6.4 million.
+We also acted for the Client in commencing a Mareva and proprietary injunction against the said defendant to ensure the preservation and maintaining the status quo of the assigned contract proceeds relating to the financed contracts/projects.
+(Case No.: WA-22M-1403-07/2025)

 - Advised and represented a complainant, the former in-law of a medical practitioner, in disciplinary proceedings before the Malaysian Medical Council.
 The complaint followed the practitioner’s conviction and custodial sentence for outrage of modesty under Section 354 of the Penal Code.
 Despite the conviction, the practitioner was allowed to continue practising medicine, raising serious concerns about regulatory oversight and patient safety.
 Our representation was instrumental in bringing accountability within the professional regulatory framework, highlighting our firm’s commitment to advocating for victims, ensuring institutional integrity and navigating sensitive intersections between criminal convictions and professional disciplinary action.
 (Malaysian Medical Council Ref.
 No.: (12) dlm MPM 37755(S) – A)